MakeMeSenpai/pytest_lab/README.md

     def add_cash(self, amount):
         self.balance += amount
 ```

 Consider the constructor of the class.
-If the caller does not pass any initial amount, the defulat value of 0 will be set to self.balance.
+If the caller does not pass any initial amount, the default value of 0 will be set to self.balance.
 Otherwise, the value sent to the constructor is set to the ```self.balance```.

 Now, let’s write some unit test for the above class in a different file: